bootnecklad/Titan-Specifications/Specifications.md

 Above example shoves a label and a couple of instructions.

-Below shows an ASCII string "BAR" that will be placed in memory at FOO, FOO is a label, beginning in memory at the first character of the string
+Below shows an ASCII string "BAR" that will be placed in memory at FOO, FOO is a label, beginning in memory at the first character of the string.
+Within the assembler .ASCII is translated to .LABEL and then .RAW. .ASCIZ is translated to .LABEL and .RAW with #x00 terminating the string.

     (.ASCII FOO "BAR")
     (.ASCIZ <label> "ZERO TERMINATED STRING, ADDS 0x00 AT END OF STRING")

 Below is syntax for BYTE and WORD and DATA:

-    (.RAW #xFF)
+    (.RAW #xFF ...)
     (.BYTE <label> #xZZ)
     (.WORD <label> #xZZZZ)
     (.DATA <label> #xZZ #xZZ ... #xZZ)